Health Professions Track

 - Designed for students pursuing an advanced degree in physical therapy.
 Students matriculate into the two-degree program (BS in Exercise & Sports Studies + DPT program).
 Students complete a BS in ESS under the administration of the ESS department.

 - Upon completion of the BS, qualified students meeting all prerequisite and GPA requirements, directly enter the three-year doctor of physical therapy (DPT) program.

-- Dual-degree physical therapy majors transition directly into the DPT program providing they complete all DPT program prerequisites with a grade of C or better, possess a GPA of 3.0 or better, and meet all graduate admission standards.
+- Dual-degree physical therapy majors transition directly into the DPT program providing they maintain overall GPA of 3.0 and B or better and 3.2 GPA in all DPT prerequisite courses, and meet all graduate admission standards.